-Dealing with a Medical Negligence or Medical Malpractice claim can be very stressful for you and your family.
-At Ferrys Personal Injury and Accident Solicitors, one of our medical negligence solicitors will work to get you adequate compensation and where possible, an explanation for what happened.
+Dealing with a Medical Negligence or Medical Malpractice claim in Ireland can be very stressful for you and your family.
+At Ferrys Personal Injury and Accident Solicitors, one of our medical negligence solicitors in Dublin will work to get you adequate compensation and where possible, an explanation for what happened.
 We will also ensure this difficult time as easy as possible for you.

 It can be difficult to prove in court, and it must be shown on ‘the balance of probability’ that the medical practitioner was negligent in their care or acted negligently.
 The court will also consider if a competent medical practitioner would have acted in the same way as the defendant practitioner.
 So, even if they did contribute to your injury, they may not be found negligent.
 However, there are many cases where it is much simpler to determine if a doctor or organisation was medically negligent.